 RWE Analysis for Pre-Market and Post-Approval Studies of an Annular Closure Device

 Annular Closure Device

-This Test-Case is a retrospective study leveraging claims data to compare reoperation and reimaging rates in patients treated with lumbar discectomy.
+This Test-Case was a retrospective study leveraging claims data to compare reoperation and reimaging rates in patients treated with lumbar discectomy.
 Chronic back pain as a result of bulging or herniated discs is a common condition.
 Although discectomy is generally considered a successful treatment for patients with bulging or herniated discs who are non-responsive to conservative therapies, large population-based studies show a high failure rate over time.